MBAkinlabi/my-app/NOTES.md

-# Splitting an App Into Components
+# Comparing Stateless and Stateful Components
-- A better way of even structuring and splitting your files.
-- Creating new components and more.
-- Far the best way to do things.
+- Use more functional or stateless componets and few stateful components or containers.
+- It helps keep your code more maintanable.